 If you are interested in natural sciences, this international programme will appeal to you.
 You will study the physical processes in the universe, which means that physics and mathematics are an important part of the programme.

-Our three-year programme ranks as a top-degree in the Netherlands and has a regular intake of 50-60 students, ensuring many contact hours and availability of excellent facilities.
+Our three-year programme has been frequently voted as a top-degree Astronomy programme in the Netherlands and has a regular intake of more than 70 students, ensuring many contact hours and availability of excellent facilities.
 You still have the opportunity to switch to (Applied) Mathematics in the first semester and you can still switch to (Applied) Physics in the first year.
 This means you can never go wrong!

-Spectacular discoveries have recently been made in the field of astronomy, mainly because technological advances make new things possible.
-In Groningen you can concentrate on the universe itself, or on developing and improving instruments.
+Nearly every year sees spectacular discoveries in the field of astronomy.
+These are largely driven by technological advances.
+In Groningen you can concentrate on a wide range of topics such as our milky way, the structure and dynamics of galaxies, the universe itself and the formation of planetary systems, as well as the development and improvement of instruments.
 Our broad programme even offers a specialization in instrumentation and informatics in the minor phase as an alternative to the general Astronomy minor.

 Practical work for hard science